-ICRC launches CHF3 billion pandemic appeal
+Red Cross launches CHF3 billion pandemic appeal

 The families of Covid-19 victims also need support.
 “A failure to adequately plan for mass-casualty situations risks people being buried in mass graves, causing suffering to families who may not know where their relatives are buried,” the statement read.

-Launching the appeal, ICRC director-general Robert Mardini said: “This pandemic is creating crisis-level needs that will endure long into the future, whether for mental health support, conflict zone medical aid or livelihood assistance.”
+Launching the appeal, Mardini said: “This pandemic is creating crisis-level needs that will endure long into the future, whether for mental health support, conflict zone medical aid or livelihood assistance.”

+Jagan Chapagain, secretary general of the International Federation of Red Cross and Red Crescent Societies (IFRC) added: "In fragile humanitarian contexts, the COVID-19 pandemic is creating new vulnerabilities for people who are already most at risk.
+We now face a crisis on top of a crisis with worsening poverty and food insecurity alongside crippling economic conditions and a lack of public health services, safe water, sanitation and hygiene."

+The International Red Cross and Red Crescent Movement consists of three parts: the International Committee of the Red Cross (ICRC), the International Federation of Red Cross and Red Crescent Societies (IFRC), and 192 National Red Cross and Red Crescent Societies.

 swissinfo.ch/mga